hummusonrails/blog-posts/drafts/2024-05-19-astro-with-couchbase.md

 ![header image](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/xaa988pg5o5idrmxiqmx.png)

 In this tutorial, you will learn how I increased the flexibility and performance of my Astro-powered blog by integrating Couchbase.
-We will walk through the step-by-step process in transforming an Astro static blog into one that leverages a NoSQL database, like Couchbase, for content storage.
+We will walk through the step-by-step process in transforming an Astro static blog into one that leverages a NoSQL database, like Couchbase, for data storage.

 *tl;dr You can find the full Astro site with the revisions [on GitHub](https://github.com/hummusonrails/personal-site) if you just want to skip to the code.*